 Teach them that social media only shows the good

-Even confident kids can get lost in the spiral that is social media, so help your kids out by setting limits on phone usage.
-Schedule social media times for them with a parental control app or simply determine a time when phones should be put away so your kids can focus on more productive activites.
+Even confident kids can get lost in the spiral that is social media.
+Therefore parents should help their kids by setting limits on phone usage.
+Use a parental control app to schedule social media times.
+Additionally, you can simply determine a time when phones should be put away.
+This will enable your children to focus on more productive activities.